The

 at the site, complete with floodlights to illuminate the muddy field.

-the day George W. Bush was re-elected.
+George W. Bush was re-elected.

 Royston